IWF Wrestling Featured in Nutley Journal Newspaper (December

 by Brian Smith

-Knight has operated the program for six years and in addition to training wrestlers, he is also the owner of the Independent
+has operated the program for six years and in addition to training wrestlers, he is also the owner of the Independent Wrestling

-Wrestling Federation that has events in its home center in West Paterson and other high schools and recreation centers in
+Federation that has events in its home center in West Paterson and other high schools and recreation centers in the state.

-into wrestling 10 years ago and like many people, used one job as a springboard into another.
-Knight was a radio and television
+10 years ago and like many people, used one job as a springboard into another.
+Knight was a radio and television major at

-major at William Paterson University and while there he did sports and news for WGHT 1500 AM in the mornings.
-The station
+William Paterson University and while there he did sports and news for WGHT 1500 AM in the mornings.
+The station was given

 before the events.
 While Knight enjoyed watching wrestling, he never thought it would lead to a career in it.